mohit5189/DeliveryApp/README.md

 2. In case if current location found and their is a route between current location and selected address, App display that route to the user.

-# Assumption
+# Pagination Handling

 For pagination logic, App will assume more pages till the time it don't get empty list of response from server.
 In case of offline mode, it will always try for next page ( this is to make sure that if app comes online then it should return response).

 # TODO / Improvements

-- Implement UI test cases
+-  UI test cases
-- Implement SwiftLint
+-  SwiftLint
-- Implement crashlytics
+-  Crashlytics

 # ScreenShots

 ![ScreenShot](https://github.com/mohit5189/DestinationsSample/blob/master/ScreenShots/destinationList.png)

 ![ScreenShot](https://github.com/mohit5189/DestinationsSample/blob/master/ScreenShots/map.png)